scen/stanleycen.com/posts/maximum-bipartite-matching.md

     bool vis[300]; //vis[i] = whether we've visited horizontal line i yet

-Given these values, we can find the maximum matching with a variation of Kuhn's Algorithm, described thoroughly on TopCoder.
+Given these values, we can find the maximum matching with a variation of Kuhn's Algorithm, which is described thoroughly on TopCoder.

     \cpp